 The Answer?
-The only way to really reduce these is through cosmetic procedures, which I discuss below.
+The only way to really reduce these is through cosmetic procedures, which we discuss below.

-Lifestyle: Alcohol, smoking, and a high salt intake can cause water retention around your eyes.
+Lifestyle: Alcohol, smoking, and high salt intake can cause water retention around your eyes.

 The Answer?
-Wear good shades and a use a sunscreen with an SPF of 30 or above.
+Wear good shades and use a sunscreen with an SPF of 30 or above.

 Medical condition: Sinus congestion, kidney problems, a sluggish lymphatic system, liver disease, or thyroid disorders can all lead to bags under the eyes.

 The Answer?
-Each of these problems need to be addressed individually, so ideally you need to seek medical attention to get to the root of the problem.
+Each of these problems needs to be addressed individually, so ideally you need to seek medical attention or a dermatologist, who will help you get to the root of the problem.